Paratriathlon Grant Funding

 - Promote paratriathlon awareness at multisport and other expos

 Our volunteer committee includes disabled and able-bodied triathletes with experience in medical and allied health fields, sciences, disability services, and community organizing.
-We currently have representation in Pennsylvania, Maryland and North Carolina, and would like to expand with representation in every state in the Mid-Atlantic region.
-If you are interested in promoting paratriathlon in New Jersey, Delaware, Washington DC, Virginia or West Virginia, please email firstname.lastname@example.org.
+We currently have representation in New Jersey, Maryland, Virginia, and North Carolina, and would like to expand with representation in every state and metro area in the Mid-Atlantic region.
+We also need committee members who can assist with outreach and media updates!
+If you are interested in promoting paratriathlon efforts in the region, please email firstname.lastname@example.org.

 What’s Happening in Pennsylvania?